HuygensING/republic-project/README.md

-# REPUBLIC hOCR Parser
+# REPUBLIC Project

-Pyhton code for parsing and extraction information from hOCR files of the Resolutions of the Dutch States General.
+Code for Huygens ING project REPUBLIC (REsolutions PUBlished In a Compuational Environment).
+The project creates an online computational platform to access the Resolutions of the Dutch States General.

 ## Parsing REPBULIC hOCR Files